Yoreee/flask-sqlalchemy-postgres/README.md

 # flask-sqlalchemy-postgres
-Basic microservice with flask, sqlalchemy, and postrgres
+This is a basic microservice with flask, sqlalchemy, and postrgres.

 Using Python 3:
-$ python3 —version
+`$ python3 —version`

 Install pipenv package manager:
-$ pip3 install pipenv
+`$ pip3 install pipenv`

 Create project folder to create pipfile, virtual env, and activate it:
-$ pipenv shell
+`$ pipenv shell`

 To exit/deactivate pipenv environment:
-$ exit
+`$ exit`

 Install libraries and binaries:
-$ pipenv install flask flask-sqlalchemy flask-marshmallow marshmallow-sqlalchemy psycopg2-binary
+`$ pipenv install flask flask-sqlalchemy flask-marshmallow marshmallow-sqlalchemy psycopg2-binary`

 Migrate DB schema:
-$ python
+`$ python`
->>> from app import db
+`>>> from app import db`
->>> db.create_all()
+`>>> db.create_all()`

 TO DO:

-Deal with this: WARNING: This is a development server.
+1. Deal with this: WARNING: This is a development server.
 Do not use it in a production deployment.
 Get this on a production ready server.

-Deploy this microservice to AWS.
+2. Deploy this microservice to AWS.

-Add directions for DB setup in development.
+3. Add directions for DB setup in development.

-Deploy DB to AWS.
+4. Deploy DB to AWS.

-Separate model and schema to its own directory.
+5. Separate model and schema to its own directory.

-Write test cases for endpoints.
+6. Write test cases for endpoints.

-Add error handling.
+7. Add error handling.

-Create auth service and make sure they are authenticated before they can use these endpoints.
+8. Create auth service and make sure they are authenticated before they can use these endpoints.

-Add config service so other services know what config to use.
+9. Add config service so other services know what config to use.